Taohidul-Islam/ESP-32-http-request-based-vehicle-controlling/README.md

 <li>Now connect your components in your breadboard as shown below.</li>
 <img src="https://github.com/user-attachments/assets/331e5cc3-9280-4a81-b70b-ce556004bf1e" width="250" height="250">
 <li>Now put everything on your car safely and glue them if needed.</li>
 <li>I used two 18650 3.7v(4v when fully charged) Li-ion battery in series for power supply.
 You can use any battery you want.
-Remember, exceeding 6 Volts may damage your motor overtime.(I used 8 Volts as it was vesetile for me.)</li>
+Remember, exceeding 6 Volts may damage your motor overtime.(I used 8 Volts as it was versetile for me.)</li>
 <li>Make sure to step down the voltage to 3.33V in LM2596 converter output before powering your ESP-32 board.
 Exceeding this voltage while connected to your ESP-32 board may cook your board.(I cooked my board once.)</li>

 </ul>